MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 ## My Advice For Students

+### "Is Co-op Worth It"

+_If you have zero tech related work experience, see [below](#i-have-zero-work-experience)_

+If you have been able to find a tech related job in the past, **co-op is probably not worth it to you.**

+The only thing you'll get out of co-op is some additional jobs to apply to and the tax refund eligibility.
+Having these might be worth you're piece of mind, but if you were also able to find a job on your own without the tax credit being a factor, do you really need them?

 ### "I Have Zero Work Experience"

 If you have zero relevant work experience, then you should definitely start off in co-op (_despite everything negative I've said_).